MicrosoftDocs/ATADocs/ATADocs/install-ata-step1.md

 1. Check to see that the service named **Microsoft Advanced Threat Analytics Center** is running.
 2. On the desktop, click the **Microsoft Advanced Threat Analytics** shortcut to connect to the ATA Console.
 Log in with the same user credentials that you used to install the ATA Center.

+### Set anti-virus exclusions

+After installing the ATA Center you should exclude the MongoDB database directory from being continuously scanned by your anti-virus application.
+The default location in the database is:
+**C:\Program Files\Microsoft Advanced Threat Analytics\Center\MongoDB\bin\data**.